Why is order flow so persistent?: Clues about the cause of the negative contribution of herding

-As we have shown in Section~\ref{herdingVsSplitting}, the herding component of the order flow autocorrelation is often negative for $\tau > 10$.
-This implies that buying by one investor tends to invoke selling by other investors, a phenomenon that gives the appearance of ``anti-herding".
-In this section we first test the statistical significance of anti-herding and then perform some empirical investigations that give a clue as to its origin.
+As we have shown in Section~\ref{empiricalResults}, the herding component of the order flow autocorrelation is often negative for $\tau > 10$.
+This implies that buying by one investor tends to invoke subsequent selling by other investors.
+In this section we first test the statistical significance of this phenomenon and then perform some empirical investigations that give a clue as to its origin.